Towards universal quantum computation through relativistic motion: Methods

-The covariance matrix after a Bogoliubov transformation is given by $\tilde{\sigma}=S\sigma S^{T}$.
-Let us suppose that we are only interested in the state of two modes~$k$ and~$k^{\prime}$ after the transformation.
+The covariance matrix $\boldsymbol{\tilde{\sigma}}$ after a Bogoliubov transformation is given by $\boldsymbol{\tilde{\sigma}}=\boldsymbol{S}\,\boldsymbol{\sigma}\, \boldsymbol{S}^{T}$.
+Let us assume that we are only interested in the state of two modes~$k$ and~$k^{\prime}$ after the transformation.
 A great advantage of the covariance matrix formalism is that the trace operation over a mode is implemented simply by deleting the row and column corresponding to that mode.
 In the next subsection, we will apply this formalism to compute the transformed state of an initial vacuum of the field when the cavity undergoes motion of the boundary conditions.

-\subsection{Entanglement resonances and two-mode squeezer gates}
+\subsubsection{Entanglement resonances and two-mode squeezer gates}

-When a cavity undergoes nonuniform motion, entanglement between every pair of modes is created \cite{relgates}.
+When a cavity undergoes nonuniform motion, entanglement is created between every pair of modes \cite{relgates}.
 Furthermore, the entanglement between chosen couples of modes can be selectively enhanced by ``resonances''.
 An entanglement resonance is a linear increase of entanglement proportional to the number of times a particular travel scenario is repeated \cite{alphacentauri,relgates,multip,jormadaniele}.

 There are two different kind of entanglement resonances in the system.
 The first is connected to particle creation and leads to a two-mode squeezing gate \cite{relgates}.
-Particle creation resonances have been extensively studied in the context of the dynamical Casimir effect \cite{casimirwilson}.
+Particle creation resonances have been extensively studied in the context of the dynamical Casmir effect \cite{casimirwilson}.
 The second entanglement resonance is produced by mode mixing without particle creation, which implements beam splitting gates\cite{jormadaniele}.
 In this work we will exploit particle creation resonances, since the squeezing gates which can be produced by them are useful resource for the generation of cluster states \cite{minion3}.

 Let us consider that the field is initially in the vacuum state.
-The covariance matrix in this case is the identity matrix in $2n$ dimensions where $n$ is the number of modes.
+The covariance matrix in this case is the identity matrix in $2M$ dimensions where $M$ is the number of modes.
 The cavity then undergoes $N$ identical intervals of uniform acceleration, each of them of duration

 Here $\omega_n$ is the the frequency of mode $n$.
 The $4\times 4$ reduced covariance matrix of two oddly-separated modes $k$ and $k'$ is obtained by tracing over Eq. (\ref{Bogosymplectic}) yielding,